This post may contain affiliate links. Read our disclosure policy here.

 This veggie mac and cheese is a delicious hot meal your kids can enjoy from school, thanks to a thermos container!
 It’s such a cozy option for cold days and a yummy switch from the usual sandwiches, wraps, and bentos.
 It’s also a yummy way to include vegetables in your child’s school lunch.

-Since it includes pasta and a creamy cheese broth, it also makes a more appealing way to add more veggies to your kid’s day.
+Since it includes pasta and a creamy cheese broth, it also makes a more appealing way to serve veggies in this tasty winter lunch.

 Of course, you can swap out the ones in this recipe for any chopped veggies you know your child would prefer.
 Frozen green peas, diced zucchini, red bell pepper, and chopped tomatoes are all great options.